uber-web/jazelle/README.md

 ### `install`

-- Downloads external dependencies and links local dependencies.
+- Downloads external dependencies and links local dependencies for all projects.
 - Generates [Bazel](https://bazel.build/) BUILD files if they don't exist for the relevant projects.
 - Updates yarn.lock files if needed.